recent posts

 Creating a Basic Executable

-Let’s create a simple Python script and convert it into an executable using PyInstaller.
+Let's start by creating a simple Python script and converting it into an executable using PyInstaller.

 1. Writing the Python Script